pangoo-reuse/WavePullLayout/README.md

 	HorizontalScrollView
 	ViewPager

-	this project compile : support-v4 , nineoldandroids ,so  if you use this library ,you unnecessary compile "support-v4 , nineoldandroids" for your project
+	this project compile : support-v4 , nineoldandroids ,so  if you use this library , you unnecessary compile "support-v4 , nineoldandroids" for your project

-	thanks for NineOldAndroids :https://github.com/JakeWharton/NineOldAndroids
+	thanks for NineOldAndroids :https://github.com/JakeWharton/NineOldAndroids `Gradle:`
+	compile 'com.xy.open.wavepulllayout:wavepulllayout:1.0.0'
 `this is GIF for you :`
   ![image](https://github.com/YongHsiung/WavePullLayout/blob/master/anim.gif)